 Iceland was awarded their third UNESCO World Heritage Site, the Vatnajökull National Park, this year.
 This now covers roughly 15% of the entire country when you include the other two UNESCO World Heritage Sites, the volcanic island of Surtsey in the Westman Islands, and the Þingvellir National Park within the Golden Circle area.

 This addition has created a rising desire for avid travellers to want to travel to all three UNESCO World Heritage Sites in Iceland in one trip.
 Luckily, Hidden Iceland travels to all three already.
-We do this as a collection of day and multi-day trips.
+We do this either as a collection of day and multi-day trips.
+Or as part of a private trip itinerary.
 This post was written to detail what makes each place special.
 And to show that it is possible to create an itinerary to travel to all 3 UNESCO World Heritage Sites in Iceland in one short visit.